- Financial reporting is the process of thoroughly recording and tracking a business’s financial activity.

 A strong financial reporting system comprises different types of financial statements to provide a picture of where a business stands financially.

-Understanding your finances as a business owner is essential to running a successful company with lots of longevity.
+Understanding your finances as a business owner is essential to running a successful company with longevity.
 However, not every business owner has the same amount of financial reporting knowledge.
 Gaining familiarity with different financial reports — including the income statement, balance sheet, statement of changes in equity and cash flow statement — is key to understanding the financial health of your business.

-Learning about each type of financial report can position you to find opportunities, spot warning signs and ultimately maintain a healthy and profitable business, in both the short and long term.
+Learning about each type of financial report can position you to find opportunities, spot warning signs and, ultimately, maintain a healthy and profitable business, in both the short and long term.